joseambrosioo/gender_prediction/README.md

 This project was proudly presented at the **2024 Kansas Capitol Graduate Research Summit**, earning recognition from the **State of Kansas**, the **Kansas Governor**, policymakers, and **Fort Hays State University** for its significant contribution to research and innovation.

+**Author:** José Ambrósio

+**Abstract:** This research evaluates the efficacy of Convolutional Neural Networks (CNNs) in identifying gender-based biological markers from facial imagery.
+This notebook demonstrates the end-to-end pipeline, including data augmentation strategies to reduce bias, the implementation of a multi-layer CNN architecture, and the evaluation of model performance using confusion matrices and precision-recall metrics.
+This work serves as the technical foundation for my current research into high-accuracy, clinical-grade AI systems at Zayi Labs.

 ## Project Overview
 Developed a **Convolutional Neural Network (CNN)** to classify a person's gender from facial images, achieving an impressive **91% validation accuracy** using a dataset of over **23,000 images**.
 The CNN model was trained to recognize and distinguish between male and female faces with high precision, and the results were validated against a separate test set.